 R. W. Bro.
 Bruce Grimbleby will be at Markham, W. Bro.
 Wayne Lord at Claremont and I will be at both services.
 We hope to see all of you there.

 On November 12th is the 100th anniversary of Birth Cliff Lodge No. 612, in which the Grand Master will conduct the

 I want to continue to emphasise the importance of the Mentorship Program.
 W. Bro.
 Benzion Benjaimin is Mentor Program Chairman.
 It is now up to you to support the Chairman and assist him in implementing this program at the Lodge level, which I feel can only assist you in making your new members feel needed, welcomed and appreciated.
 It is imperative that every new member be assigned a sponsor and it needs to be someone he is comfortable with.
 Do you remember your first time in lodge how nervous you were?
 Next time you open lodge look around and if you see an EA or FC sitting by himself, your guidance is required.
 The impression you make on him is vital for the success of not only your lodge but also of his Masonic career.

 The Mechanics of the Works had a very successful fall session and I look forward to seeing everyone in the Winter session, starting at the end of January.

 I want to thank all the lodges and members for their hospitality and genuine warmth which you have afforded both to me and The District Secretary.

-Brethren, I look forward to greeting you all personally in the district this month.
+Brethren, I am looking forward to greeting you all personally.

-May the Great Architect of the Universe look over us all and protect us in all our endeavours.
+May the Great Architect of the Universe continue to protect and guide us in all our endeavours.